microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-07.md

 - Make sure you are calling the application with `https` for the authentication redirects to work.
 - Remember to keep your configuration secrets **OUT** of your code or config files.
-- If you can't find your AAD B2C Azure resources after you create them, make sure you switch AAD Tenants in the Azure portal.
 - Don't forget `/signin-oidc` in your redirect URL
 - Configuring https locally can be difficult to setup.
   - [How to create a self-signed certificate locally for use in your ASP.NET application](https://github.com/dotnet/dotnet-docker/blob/main/samples/run-aspnetcore-https-development.md)